-This Manual applies to all DOC operating units in their award, management, and administration of financial assistance awards.
+This Manual applies to all DOC operating units in their administration, award, and management of DOC financial assistance programs.
 This Manual shall have the same force and effect as a Department Administrative Order (DAO).
 Amendments or revisions to this Manual may be developed and issued by the OAM Director to comply with changes in legislation or regulations, Executive Orders, audit findings, or any interpretation thereof.
 Proposed amendments to this Manual will be distributed for review and comment by DOC operating units, the Office of the General Counsel, and appropriate stakeholders.